 on September 7, 1985.
 Along with Ruegger, the series was written by Gordon Bressack, Chuck Couch, Rich Fogel, Cynthia Friedlob, Evelyn Gabai, Jeff Holder, Charles M. Howell IV, Gelnn Leopold, John Ludin, Mark Seidenberg, John Semper, Jr. and Misty Stewart-Taggart with music

-pull it from its schedule and replaced it with reruns of earlier Scooby series Laff-A-Lympics.
-Unfortunately, this
+ABC would pull it from its schedule and replaced it with reruns of earlier Scooby series Laff-A-Lympics, while it also

-meant that the series was only allowed to show the capture of 11 of the 13
+morning offerings.
+This meant that the series was only allowed to show the

-ghosts, with two still at large by its conclusion.
+capture of 12 of the 13 ghosts, with one still at large by its conclusion.

 would be seen again as teenagers wouldn’t be until